Skip to Content

 While in October thermal leggings aren’t an essential if you feel the cold and you are going out in the evening to hunt for the Northern Lights it might be a good idea to have them with you especially if you are traveling towards the end of October.

-Thick Socks
+Thick Thermal Socks

 The fact that you will need hiking boots means that you will also need thick socks.
 Be sure to have several good pairs of thick walking socks with you.